Jordan Bowers

 Jordan Skylar Bowers (born April 5, 2003) is an American artistic gymnast and was part of the United States women's national gymnastics team.
 She won the junior all-around gold medals at the 2018 Pacific Rim Championships and the 2018 Junior Pan American Championships.
-She is currently competing for the Oklahoma Sooners in NCAA gymnastics.
+She competed for the Oklahoma Sooners in NCAA gymnastics where she was the 2025 NCAA all-around champion.

 Personal life

-Bowers was born to John and Tracy Bowers in 2003, and she has one sibling, a sister named Felicity.
-Bowers began gymnastics in 2005.
+Bowers was born in 2003 to John and Tracy Bowers and has a sister named Felicity.
+She started gymnastics in 2005.

+Since 2021, Bowers has been in a relationship with Raydel Gamboa, a member of the Oklahoma Sooners men's gymnastics team.
+The couple announced their engagement in 2024.
+The pair were married on June 20, 2025.